-the continent of Africa has 54 countries and almost all of them present, the nation that received the most attention at last week’s US-Africa Summit in Washington was China.
-That’s because the US is trying to catch up with and surpass the Asian superpower.
+Intro: Africa has 54 countries, almost all of which were present at the Summit.
+However, China received the most attention at last week’s US-Africa Summit in Washington.
+The US is trying to catch up with and surpass the Asian superpower.
 To catch up with China, which invests twice as much as the US in Africa, the Obama administration must pivot from its traditional role of providing foreign aid to Africa—with strings attached—to one investor/partner.

 By Amanuel Biedemariam,

-The US divided Africa into geostrategic quadrants, assigned four Anchor countries to help manage it.
+The US divided Africa into geostrategic quadrants and assigned four Anchor countries to help manage it.
 The US intended to control the political, military, economic, and diplomatic affairs using Regional Economic Communities (RECs) run by the anchor states.

 With a heavy-handed approach, the US managed Africa.
-With the help of these anchor state leaders such as Meles Zenawi, the US had full access to African Union (AU).
-At one point, the US Assistant Secretary for African Affairs was sitting on AU’s meetings to ensure the agendas of interest make it through.
-The US used the United Nations extensively to give all issues international legitimacy as needed.
-The UN Security Council was one of the essential tools the US uses to pass punitive measures against countries that fail to kowtow.
+With the help of these anchor state leaders, such as Meles Zenawi, the US had full access to African Union (AU).
+At one point, the US Assistant Secretary for African Affairs was sitting on AU’s meetings to ensure the agendas of interest made it through.

-The way the US and China approached Africa was completely different.
-After the Cold War, the US had opportunities to stamp Africa by doing what China does in an accelerated fashion.
-The US could have invested in Africa’s future by laying foundations such as building roads, dams, bridges, railways and helping establish the infrastructures that Africa needs.
-The US could have focused on the people by building schools, hospitals and helping them expand their technical and human resources capacities.
+The US and China approached Africa entirely differently.
+After the Cold War, the US had opportunities to stamp Africa by doing what China did in an accelerated fashion.
+The US could have invested in Africa’s future by laying foundations such as building roads, dams, bridges, and railways and helping establish the infrastructures that Africa needs.
+The US could have focused on the people by building schools and hospitals and helping them expand their technical and human resources capacities.

-The US had unmatched advantages over China because Africa favored the US for its perceived democratic values, way of life, language, and culture that is widely accepted globally.
+The US had unmatched advantages over China because Africa favored the US for its perceived democratic values, way of life, language, and culture widely accepted globally.

-However, successive administrations squandered time and opportunities while China slowly, methodically infiltrated Africa and seeded roots that could last.
-The AU’s Africa building in Addis Ababa serves as a testament to that.
-China-focused on creating economic partnerships everywhere.
+However, successive administrations squandered time and opportunities while China slowly and methodically infiltrated Africa and seeded roots that could last.
+The AU’s Africa building in Addis Ababa is a testament to that.
+China focused on creating economic partnerships everywhere.
 Most importantly, Africans recognized and welcomed China’s approach as an alternative to the West, which traditionally brutalized Africa.

 Africa quietly cooperated with China by signing all sorts of agreements with long-term implications.
-China treated African nations equally and invited all African countries for the China-Africa Summit that put Washington on the defensive.
+China treated African nations equally and invited all African countries to the China-Africa Summit, putting Washington on the defensive.

 The US Africa Leaders summit was a reactive response to mitigate China’s advances in the continent.

-The US Africa Leaders Summit was consistent with the US’s longstanding approach to Africa, paternalistic and disingenuous.
+The US Africa Leaders Summit was consistent with the US’s longstanding approach to Africa, which was paternalistic and disingenuous.
 It was forced, had no clear vision, and was shortsighted.
 It was a show.
-The Summit exposed that the Obama administration’s unwillingness to change to compete with China.
+The Summit exposed the Obama administration’s unwillingness to change to compete with China.

-The Summit was not representative of all African nations.
+The Summit was representative of only some African nations.
 The AU has in its charters an agreement that stipulates; countries that call for Africa Summit to include all African leaders without exclusion.

 To bypass that, the Obama administration called the Summit “US Africa Leaders Summit.”
 It does not say “African” leaders.
 Therefore, technically, it is not the African leaders’ Summit.
-This language allows the US to invite leaders it wants and reject those it did not.
-Unlike China that uses the AU Charter to invite all nations.
+This language allows the US to invite leaders it wants and reject those it does not.
+Unlike China, which uses the AU Charter to invite all nations.

 The critical question is who did it benefit or hurt.
 How will this change the US approach to Africa?
 How will it help the US and Africa?

-The Summit exposed; the US to be in a much weaker position compared to China.
-US’s national deficit and debt to China limits US’s ability to spend freely.
+The Summit exposed; the US to be in a much weaker position than China.
+US’s national deficit and debt to China limit US’s ability to spend freely.
 On the other hand, China is endowed with the disposable dollar to dump in Africa as a real investment.

-China can move freely in Africa because Chinese companies are already established in many countries.
+China companies can move freely in many African countries since these companies have already established a presence in many countries.
 It is normal to see Chinese companies run factories, construction sites, building commercial and residential buildings with Chinese personnel on the ground on large-scale operations everywhere in Africa.
-China has managed to make its presence acceptable in most African nations, even in high-conflict regions.
+China has made its presence acceptable in most African nations, even in high-conflict regions.

 On the other hand, the US is not interested in helping transform African institutions and create bilateral relations with African countries.
 The US cannot overcome China’s advantages easily.
-That means the US has a lot of catching up to do.
+That means the US has much catching up to do.

 The US’s primary focus is China.
-However, Africa is increasingly becoming an important business partner for many nations such as Russia, Brazil, and India, amongst the few notables.
+However, Africa is increasingly becoming an important business partner for many nations, such as Russia, Brazil, and India, among the few notables.

 It is a new advantage to the African nations.
-Because, for the first time in its history, the US is forced to deal with Africa as equals.
+Because for the first time in history, China’s competition in Africa has forced the US to deal with Africa as equals.
 It is a hard pill to swallow and not easily digested for a nation that has done things her way for centuries.

 The Summit exposed all the weaknesses of the approach the US is taking in Africa.
 To make matters worse, Vice President Biden addressed Africa as a country.